-- Teamwork – ability to support team members and display sense of team commitment
+- Teamwork – ability to support team members and display a sense of team commitment

 - Work Ethic – responsible for completing work well and on time

-- Dependability – sense of follow through so others can count on individual to get job done
+- Dependability – a sense of follow-through so others can count on the individual to get the job done

 - Honesty and Integrity – willingness to admit fault when appropriate

 - Flexibility – willingness to change or try new ways of doing things

 - Goal Setting – ability to set goals, monitor progress, and see them through to the end